4 men charged with fraud, money laundering in connection to Panama Papers investigation

 Richard Gaffey, a U.S. citizen; Ramses Owens, 50, of Panama; and Dirk Brauer, 54, and Harald Joachim Von Der Goltz, 81, both German citizens, were charged in an indictment unsealed on Tuesday, according to a Department of Justice press release.

+Prosecutors say Owens and Brauer, while working with Mossack Fonseca clients, marketed, created, and serviced sham foundations and shell companies in foreign countries to conceal U.S. taxpayers' actual incomes from the IRS, the Justice Department said in a statement.

+Von Der Goltz was allegedly one of those clients and was assisted by Gaffey, an accountant, the statement said.

-Three of the four defendants named in the indictment have been arrested and Owens, a Panama-based lawyer remains at large.
+Three of the four defendants named in the indictment have been arrested while Owens, a Panamanian attorney, remains at large.

+Owens, Gaffey and Von Der Goltz were charged with one count each of wire fraud, money laundering conspiracy, and conspiracy to commit tax evasion.
+Owens and Brauer were also charged with one count each of conspiracy to defraud the United States and conspiracy to commit wire fraud.

+In addition, Gaffey and Von Der Goltz were charged with four counts of willful failure to file an FBAR, a disclosure report for U.S. taxpayers who have foreign financial accounts or interests worth more than $10,000.
+Von Der Goltz is also facing two counts of making false statements.